StrumentiResistenti/Bear/README.md

 # Bear
 A Hive (metadata) dump tool

 Bear is the evolution of HiveDump.
 It's a complete rewrite of the tool using Scala.
-The basic idea is to use JDBC to query a source database to fetch its metadata and the emit them on a selectable channel: standard output, a file or another JDBC connection.
-Some transformations are allowed during the process, like removing the `LOCATION`, adding a `DROP TABLE/VIEW IF EXISTS` before each `CREATE`, add the `IF NOT EXISTS` clause before each table or view and drop `ALTER TABLE ..
-CREATE PARTITION` statements.
+The basic idea is to use JDBC to query a source database to fetch its metadata and then emit them on a selectable channel: standard output, a file or another JDBC connection.
+Some transformations are allowed during the process, like removing the `LOCATION` from tables, adding a `DROP TABLE/VIEW IF EXISTS` before each `CREATE`, add the `IF NOT EXISTS` clause before each table or view and drop `ALTER TABLE ..
+CREATE PARTITION` statements, which are by default produced.

 A `query` subcommand is provided to ease the metadata export.
-Query results are output on standard output.
+Query results are output on standard output without any particular formatting.
 This feature is supposed to be used for queries like `show table` or `show partitions <table>`.

 ```
 Usage